Plantar Fasciitis Burnside

 Often caused by running and excess weight, plantar fasciitis is a common heel pain condition that can impact people of all activity levels.

-We often see patients from Burnside with plantar fasciitis at SA Running Injury Clinic and treat patients at our two clinics in Eastwood and North Adelaide.
+We often see patients from Burnside with plantar fasciitis at SA Running Injury Clinic and treat patients at our two clinics.

 What is Plantar Fasciitis?